 PMF feature protects the management frames from the spoofed management frames which tries to disrupt the user session.
 Both the client and AP should support this feature in order to establish a PMF Handshake.

 PMF provides protection for unicast, multicast and broadcast management action frames.
 Below management frames will be protected with the PMF.
-Management frames that are transmitted after the 4-way handshake will be protected, because the required keys are generated only after 4-way handshake in WPA2-PMF.
+Management frames that are transmitted after the 4-way handshake will be protected, because the required keys are generated only after 4-way handshake.

 Below are the management frames and robust management action frames that are protected in the PMF.
-We will discuss about the frames that are shown in the red color in the below Figure 5 in the PMF related posts.
+We will discuss about the frames that are shown in the red color in the below Figure 5 in the PMF related posts or you go through the links that were shown initially in this post.

 Below is the PMF related beacon, PMF is set as required and capable, so the bits are set to 1.